Migrationsrecht (national - europäisch - global)

 Aktuelle Projekte und Publikationsvorhaben:

-· Transformative Constitutionalism and Constitutional Openness
+• Transformative Constitutionalism and Constitutional Openness

-examines the seeming contradiction between openness and explicit constitutional aspirations in Transformative Constitutionalism as opposed to the principled openness of liberal constitutionalism.
-In doing so, it also discusses the relation between the preserving power and the transformative power of constitutional law more generally.
-It asks if and how openness is and should be (better) secured in the transformative constitutional(ism) of the EU.
+This project examines the apparent contradiction between openness and explicit constitutional aspirations in Transformative Constitutionalism, contrasting it with the principled openness characteristic of liberal constitutionalism.
+It further examines the interplay between the preservative and transformative functions of constitutional law.
+Finally, it asks whether, and by what means, openness is – and ought to be – more effectively secured within the EU’s transformative constitutionalism.

 Abgeschlossene Projekte:

 In this project, we have analyzed the role of constitutional courts in dealing with transnational solidarity conflicts during and in the aftermath of the Eurozone crisis.
-The project compared the approaches and case law of various domestic constitutional courts in Europe, and examined the role of the European Court of Human Rights (ECtHR) and the Court of Justice of the EU (CJEU) in such solidarity conflicts.
+The project compared the approaches and case law of various domestic constitutional courts in Europe and examined the role of the European Court of Human Rights (ECtHR) and the Court of Justice of the EU (CJEU) in such solidarity conflicts.